miksa234/master/src/rl_arb/README.md

-Solve the arbitrage routing problem with RL.
+This code solves the n-cyclic arbitrage routing problem with RL.